mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

 The driver MUST guarantee that every ServerHeartbeatStartedEvent has either a correlating ServerHeartbeatSucceededEvent or ServerHeartbeatFailedEvent.

-Drivers that use the streaming heartbeat protocol MUST publish a ServerHeartbeatStartedEvent before attempting to read the next isMaster exhaust response.
+Drivers that use the streaming heartbeat protocol MUST publish a ServerHeartbeatStartedEvent before attempting to read the next ``hello`` or legacy hello exhaust response.

 Error Handling
 --------------

-If an exception occurs while sending the ismaster operation to the server, the driver MUST generate a ServerHeartbeatFailedEvent with the exception or message and re-raise the exception.
-The SDAM mandated retry of the ismaster call should be visible to consumers.
+If an exception occurs while sending the ``hello`` or legacy hello operation to the server, the driver MUST generate a ServerHeartbeatFailedEvent with the exception or message and re-raise the exception.
+The SDAM mandated retry of the ``hello`` or legacy hello call should be visible to consumers.

 Topology Ids
 ------------